mani2012/BatchQC/README.md

 diagnostics, visualizations, and statistical analyses to explore the extent to which batch variation impacts the data.
 BatchQC diagnostics help determine whether batch adjustment needs to be done, and how correction should be applied before proceeding with a downstream analysis.
-Moreover, BatchQCvinteractively applies multiple common batch effect approaches to the data, and the user can quickly see the benefits of each method.
+Moreover, BatchQC interactively applies multiple common batch effect approaches to the data, and the user can quickly see the benefits of each method.
 BatchQC is developed as a Shiny App.
 The output is organized into multiple tabs, and each tab features an important